gcushen/mezzanine-api/docs/index.md

 Mezzanine API is a **RESTful API** using **JSON** serialization and protected with **OAuth 2**.
 It is an extension for the [Mezzanine] content management platform, built using the [Django] framework.
-The API empowers developers to **automate, extend and combine Mezzanine with other services** such as Ember.js or a mobile app.
+The API empowers developers to **automate, extend and combine Mezzanine with other services** such as mobile apps.

 ---